 When I first spoke to the owners of FourScore Coffee in January 2016, they had just closed their tiny Historic Roseville shop to make way for a vastly expanded and renovated space.
 “A month or two” was the initial timeline given to rebuild the original shop that customers would have described not as a hole in the wall, but, more literally, a wall with a hole in it.

-Now seeing the newly re-opened space completed, it’s hard to believe the original shop included but an ordering counter on the back wall that stood just a few feet from the front door and a narrow hallway that led to a small lounging room in the back of the store.
+Now seeing the newly re-opened space completed, it’s hard to believe the original shop included only an ordering counter on a wall that stood just a few feet from the front door and a narrow hallway that led to a small lounging room in the back of the store.
 In all, the project to make one large space out of the original shop and the building next door took an unexpected 14 months in a permit/demo/building process that felt excruciatingly long to co-owners Luke Noland and Jesse Mariut.

 “Except for this wall separating the back from the front, everything is totally new,” said Noland as he described the details of the new space that include both modern and vintage touches, a long community table built of wood pulled from the building’s historic walls, and handsomely designed arches made of brick reclaimed from the K Street buildings demolished for the Golden 1 Center.